District Attorney Cobb Judicial Circuit

 Only in very rare cases would the fees be waived and at the discretion of the District Attorney’s Office.
 Any participant requesting such a waiver should be prepared to document an extraordinary circumstance or hardship which would make such action necessary.

-The administrative fee, the drug screening fee, any restitution owed, and any reimbursement for appointed attorney’s fees must be paid at orientation.
+The administrative fee, any restitution owed, and any reimbursement for appointed attorney’s fees must be paid at orientation.
 Defendants will not be allowed to participate in orientation unless all monetary obligations are paid.
 Delayed or installment payments will not be accepted under any circumstances.

 No. Online community service is not accepted by this program.